Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

                                   )
 ```

-To get the predictions, we need to finalize a model based on the "best" parameters that fits our needs then fit the split we initally created in the train-test split step
+To get the predictions, we need to finalize a model based on the "best" parameters that fits our needs then fit the split we initally created in the train-test split step.
 ```r
 #choosing the best parameters based on the roc_auc metric
 best_XGB_params = XGB_tune_res %>% select_best(metric= "roc_auc")